 - Petty Officer

 - Ordinary Rating

 Admiral of the Fleet: This is usually an honorary position.
-It is similar to Field Marshal of the Nigerian Army and Marshal of Nigerian Air Force.
+It is similar to the Field Marshal of the Nigerian Army and the Marshal of the Nigerian Air Force.

 Admiral: This is the highest rank in the Nigerian Navy.
 Its monthly salary is ₦1,358,595 which translates ₦16,303,140 annually.

 Vice-Admiral: This rank is second in commander after the Admiral and is often called Chief of Naval Staff.
 Its base monthly salary is ₦1,113,602 which totals to ₦13,363,229 annually.